ubc-library-rc/intro-web-scraping/content/activities.md

 ## Python Activity

-For this activity we will be using UBC Syzygy and following the <a href="https://docs.python-guide.org/scenarios/scrape/">"Hitchhikers Guide to Python" html scraping tutorial</a>.
+For this activity we will be using UBC Syzygy, an online computing environment available to the UBC community.
+UBC Syzygy uses Jupyter Notebooks as a base to make ready-to-use Python and R available for experimentation and exploration.
 Log in to <a href="https://ubc.syzygy.ca/">UBC Syzygy</a> using your CWL.

+We will also be following the <a href="https://docs.python-guide.org/scenarios/scrape/">"Hitchhikers Guide to Python" html scraping tutorial</a>.